AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 # Building Your Online Presence

-## Question of the day: Getting to know each other
+## Question of the day: Coding origin story

 * Introduce yourself:
   * Name